cloudxabide/matrix.lab-OCP3/RunTheJewels.md

 ansible-playbook -i ${INVENTORY} ${PLAYBOOKS}prerequisites.yml $ANSIBLE_OPTIONS | tee ${LOGDIR}/01-prerequistes-`date +%F`.logs &

 #####################
-# this part is tricky - since I am using the proxy node for both Master/API and app/wildcard traffic, I believe I need to update
+# this part is tricky - since I am using the proxy node for both Master/API and app/wildcard traffic, I need to update the proxy
-#   it as soon as the playbook does its thing.
+#   as soon as the playbook configures it (see next step)
 ansible-playbook -i ${INVENTORY} ${PLAYBOOKS}deploy_cluster.yml $ANSIBLE_OPTIONS | tee ${LOGDIR}/02-pbs-deploy_cluster-`date +%F`.logs &

-# on host:  rh7-ocp3-proxy
+# go to host:  rh7-ocp3-proxy
 watch "ls -l /etc/haproxy/haproxy.cfg"
 # once the file changes, update the HAproxy Node (if you need to)
 # <THISREPO>/Foo/haproxy_update.txt